-CARDBOARD: All cardboard, without any wax coating, is accepted for recycling in Montclair.
+All cardboard, without any wax coating, is accepted for recycling in Montclair.
 Wax-coated cardboard is NOT acceptable for recycling.
-Cardboard must be flattened and tied into bundles no larger than 3 ft. x 3 ft. when placed at the curb.
+Cardboard must be flattened and tied with cloth string into bundles no larger than 3 ft. x 3 ft. when placed at the curb.
 See “MIXED PAPER” for collection details.

 Clear, amber, and green glass bottles and jars normally used to contain beverage and food products are accepted for recycling in Montclair.
 Containers should be emptied and rinsed before recycling collection or drop off.
 See “COMMINGLED” for collection details

 Grass clippings are recycled in Montclair from May to October.
-Clippings may be placed curbside in biodegradable paper bags or loose in a rigid container with handles, no larger than 35 gallons.
+Clippings may be placed curbside in biodegradable paper bags.
 Plastic bags are NOT acceptable for curbside collection of grass clippings.